lhcb/second-analysis-steps/simulation.md

 For example for the first digit of 1 = contains b quark, 2 = c quark, 3 = min bias...
 Similarly, the document specifies the conventions for the "NickName" - which also has to be the filename.
 Note that once MC has been produced from a given DecFile, it is not allowed to be changed, so you never need to worry about which version of DecFiles you are looking at when trying to understand existing samples.

-The "Cuts" field specifies one of a set of C++ selections in: https://gitlab.cern.ch/lhcb/Gauss/blob/master/Gen/GenCuts/
+The "Cuts" field specifies which one of a predetermined set of cut tools are used.
+The best way to understand these is to look at the source code: https://gitlab.cern.ch/lhcb/Gauss/blob/master/Gen/GenCuts/

 ## Generator level cuts